1941 in Iceland: Events

-7 July - the defence of Iceland was transferred to the United States from the United Kingdom following the conclusion of Operation Fork in 1940 as a means of preventing Nazi Germany from gaining access to the air and shipping routes around the country.Approximately 4,095 U.S. marines arrived in Reykjavik to replace British forces.
+7 July - the defence of Iceland was transferred to the United States from the United Kingdom following the conclusion of Operation Fork in 1940 as a means of preventing Nazi Germany from gaining access to the air and shipping routes around the country.
+Approximately 4,095 U.S. marines arrived in Reykjavik to replace British forces.

 1 October - U.S. civilians arrived in Iceland to assist with the construction of fuel-oil facilities.

 16 August - Prime Minister of the United Kingdom Winston Churchill formally visited Iceland following the Atlantic Charter.

-30 October - Ingibjörg H. Bjarnason, a pioneering Icelandic politician, suffragist, schoolteacher, and gymnast, who was a pivotal advocate for women's rights and was the first woman elected into Icelandic parliament, died on October 30, 1941.
+30 October - Ingibjörg H. Bjarnason, a pioneering Icelandic politician, suffragist, schoolteacher, and gymnast, who was a pivotal advocate for women's rights and was the first woman elected into Icelandic parliament, died on 30 October 1941.

-27 November - Convoy QP 3, which was part of the Arctic covoys transferring goods from the Soviet Union to the United Kingdom, made a stop in Seyðisfjörður, Iceland.
+27 November - Convoy QP 3, which was part of the Arctic convoys transferring goods from the Soviet Union to the United Kingdom, made a stop in Seyðisfjörður, Iceland.
 Unknown - Icelandic composer Jón Leifs first premiered his Organ Concerto sometime in 1941.
+May 1941 - When the German battleship Bismarck sank the British vessel Hood off Iceland's Westfjords coast, gunfire could be heard approximately 200 miles away in Reykjavík.
+By 1941, the Althing adopted a law creating the position of regent for Sveinn Björnsson, marking a significant step toward Icelandic independence.